Nitr4x/unDLP/README.md

 	 --help|h: Display the helper.
 ```

 Note: Due to the fact that the transfer uses TLS, it is not mandatory to encrypt your data.
 Indeed, it terribly affects the transfer speed and could take ages to handle a large file.
 However, this functionality has been implemented for the next exfiltration methods.
-Nevertheless, it could a good way to counter MITM monitoring.
+Nevertheless, it could be a good way to counter MITM monitoring.

 ## Todo